feideconnect/feideconnect-authengine/docs/datamodel-clients.md

 # Authproviders

-A set of tags that identify which providers that are allowed to login using this client.
+A set of tags that identify which providers that are allowed to login using this client. `authproviders`.

 	all

 	social|all
-	social|idporten
-	social|openidp
+	social|facebook
+	social|twitter
+	social|linkedin

+	other|all
+	other|openidp
+	other|idporten
+	other|feidetest

 	feide|all
 	feide|go
 	feide|uh
+	feide|vgs
 	feide|realm|uninett.no